This post is also available in: हिन्दी (Hindi)

 Some bacterias can also rarely cause hepatitis such as Anaplasma, Nocardia, and others

-These causes are less common
+These causes of Hepatitis are less common

 • Alcohol: chronic excessive alcohol drinking leads to alcoholic steatohepatitis (ASH) which can further lead to the development of cirrhosis.